Monitoring Wired Network Health

 Infrastructure Tab

-The Infrastructure sub-tab displays information on the memory compliance, CPU compliance, temperature compliance, and PoE utilization compliance KPI metrics.
+The System tab displays information on memory compliance, CPU compliance, temperature compliance, and PoE utilization compliance KPI metrics.

 • Memory Compliance: Measures the percentage of switches in the network with memory utilization below the specified threshold.
 This metric indicates the number of switches that are compliant with the predefined limit set in the SLA that specifies the acceptable level of memory utilization for switches.